Soviet sale of Hermitage paintings: History

 Franz Zatzenstein-Matthiesen, a young German art dealer, had been asked by the Soviet Government to compile a list of the hundred paintings in Russian collections, which should never be sold under any circumstances.
 He was surprised soon afterwards to find several of the paintings on his list were in Paris, purchased by Gulbenkian.
-Gulbenkian asked him to act as his agent on further purchases, but Matthiesen instead formed a consortium with Colnaghi's of London and with Mellon's firm, Knoedler.
+Gulbenkian asked him to act as his agent on further purchases, but Matthiesen instead formed a consortium with Colnaghi's of London and with the firm patronized most by Mellon, Knoedler's.
 In 1930 and 1931 the consortium bought twenty-one paintings from the Soviet government, which they offered to Mellon, who had the right of first refusal.
 By the end of 1931, Mellon had acquired twenty-one paintings for a total price of $6,654,000.
-They included Van Eyck's Annunciation and Raphael's The Alba Madonna.
+They included van Eyck's Annunciation and Raphael's Alba Madonna.
 The latter painting was sold for $1,166,400, the largest sum ever paid for a single painting until that time.
 The consortium sold several other paintings to other clients, including the Metropolitan Museum of Art in New York.

-The sale remained secret until November 4, 1933, when it was reported in the New York Times that several Hermitage paintings, including the Crucifixion and Last Judgement diptych by van Eyck, had been purchased by the Metropolitan Museum.
+The sale remained secret until November 4, 1933, when it was reported in The New York Times that several Hermitage paintings, including the Crucifixion and Last Judgement diptych by van Eyck, had been purchased by the Metropolitan Museum.

 The sales came to an end in 1934, possibly as a result of a letter to Stalin from the deputy director of the Hermitage, Joseph Orbeli, protesting the sale of Russia's treasures.
 The director of the Hermitage, Boris Legran, who had been brought to the museum to conduct the sale, was dismissed in 1934 and replaced by Orbeli.

 In 1937, Andrew Mellon donated the twenty-one paintings, along with the money to build a National Gallery of Art to house them, to the United States Government.
-The paintings were, and remain, the heart of the National Gallery of Art collection.
+The paintings were, and would remain, the kernel of the National Gallery of Art collection.